 Sketching can be used as an activity diary to record and explore your design process.
 It can also be used to explore multiple options and design directions for that particular design.

-Documenting your process is valuable evidence to show your thought and design thinking that other clients can see how you work.
+Documenting your process is valuable evidence to show your thoughts and design thinking so that other clients can see how you work.

-Also, check this article I wrote that I think you will find valuable:-
+Also, check out this article I wrote that I think you will find valuable:-

-Let us know your experiences with sketching before jumping to digital within your design process.
+Let us know your experience with sketching before jumping to digital within your design process.

 Also published on Medium.